GabrielMajeri/gomoku/README.md

 ## License

-The code is licensed under the [Mozilla Public License 2.0](LICENSE.txt)
+The code is licensed under the permissive [MIT license](LICENSE.txt)